LCA: Loss Change Allocation for Neural Network Training: Supplementary results: Some layers hurt overall

 \section{Supplementary results: Some layers hurt overall}

 \seclabel{si:layerhurt}

-Additional plots: \figref{layer_totals_combined_crop} comparing 3 different networks, \figref{resnet_firstlayer_crop.pdf} for experiments concerning the first layer of CIFAR--ResNet, SGD, and \figref{allcnn_lastlayer_crop} concerning the last layer of CIFAR--AllCNN, SGD.
+Additional plots: \figref{layer_totals_combined_crop} comparing 3 different networks, \figref{rebuttal_mini_vgg_lca_crop} demonstrating the phenomenom of layers hurting for additional network architectures, \figref{resnet_firstlayer_crop.pdf} for experiments concerning the first layer of CIFAR--ResNet, SGD, and \figref{allcnn_lastlayer_crop} concerning the last layer of CIFAR--AllCNN, SGD.

 \figp{layer_totals_combined_crop}{1}{ LCA summed over all of training, across each layer.
 Bias and batch norm layers are combined into their corresponding kernel layers.
 Left: MNIST--FC, middle: MNIST--LeNet, right: CIFAR--ResNet, all using SGD.
 While there is variation in the FC and LeNet layers (magnitudes are somewhat correlated to the size of the layer), they all are helping with negative LCA.
 On the other hand, the first and last layers of the ResNet strangely have positive LCA. }